AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootVersionedOptimisticLockingAndDettachedEntity/README.md

 **Description:** This is a sample application that shows how versioned (`@Version`) optimistic locking and detached entity works.
 Running the application will result in an optimistic locking specific exception (e.g., the Spring Boot specific, `OptimisticLockingFailureException`).

 **Key points:**\
-     - in a transaction, fetch an entity via `SELECT`; commit transaction and close the persistence context\
+     - in a transaction, fetch an entity via `findById(1L)`; commit transaction and close the persistence context\
-     - in a second transaction, fetch the same entity (of course, another instance) via `SELECT` and update it; commit the transaction and close the persistence context\
+     - in a second transaction, fetch an another entity via `findById(1L)` and update it; commit the transaction and close the persistence context\
      - outside transactional context, update the detached entity (fetched in the first transaction)\
      - in a third transaction, call `save()` and pass to it the detached entity; trying to re-attach (`EntityManager.merge()`) the entity will end up in an optimistic locking exception since the version of the detached and just loaded entity don't match